awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-datasync-task-options.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `PreserveDeletedFiles`  <a name="cfn-datasync-task-options-preservedeletedfiles"></a>
 A value that specifies whether files in the destination that don't exist in the source file system should be preserved\.
 This option can affect your storage cost\.
 If your task deletes objects, you might incur minimum storage duration charges for certain storage classes\.
-For detailed information, see using\-storage\-classes in the *AWS DataSync User Guide*\.
+For detailed information, see [Considerations when working with Amazon S3 storage classes in DataSync ](https://docs.aws.amazon.com/datasync/latest/userguide/create-s3-location.html#using-storage-classes) in the *AWS DataSync User Guide*\.
 Default value: PRESERVE\.
 PRESERVE: Ignore such destination files \(recommended\)\.
 REMOVE: Delete destination files that aren’t present in the source\.